Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 3 mL single-patient-use Levemir Cartridges or Levemir FlexTouch pen

-• Not used – Refrigerated until the expiry date.
+• Not used; refrigerated until the expiration date.

-• Used – Do not refrigerate.
-Keep at room temperature for 42 days or until expiry.
+• Used: Do not refrigerate.
+Keep at room temperature for 42 days or until expiration.

-Do not forget to carry the reusable Levemir FlexTouch Pen and Levemir Cartridges.
+Don’t forget to carry the reusable Levemir FlexTouch Pen and Levemir Cartridges.
 Never leave it in a car or any place that could get too hot or cold.
-Always keep an extra insulin delivery device on hand in case your Levemir FlexTouch Pen is misplaced or broken.
+Ensure you always carry an additional insulin delivery device in case you misplace or break your Levemir FlexTouch Pen.